dbrabon/file_adoption/README.md

 `file_adoption_orphans` table so they can be reviewed later.
 Hardlink references between nodes and files are stored in the `file_adoption_hardlinks` table.
+Use **Refresh Links** on the configuration page to rebuild this table.
 The configuration page now only reads these saved results and never performs a scan automatically.
 Scans are triggered via cron or by clicking **Scan Now** on the configuration page.